Gut Microbiome Could be Better at Predicting Disease and Mortality Than Our Own Genetics

 Jeroen Raes of the VIB-KU Leuven Center for Microbiology told Science that the gap in understanding between our own genetics and the microbiome means it’s “risky” to compare the two.

-However he added that when trying to predict diseases with a strong environmental, and weaker genetic component, like type 2 diabetes, the gut microbiome could go a very long way indeed in helping clinicians identify pre-diabetics earlier and more accurately.
+However, he added that when trying to predict diseases with a strong environmental, and weaker genetic component, like type 2 diabetes, the gut microbiome could go a very long way indeed in helping clinicians identify pre-diabetics earlier and more accurately.

 About 1 in 10 Americans has type 2 diabetes according to the CDC, and managing the disease from age 45 until death can cost the American healthcare and insurance systems tens of thousands of dollars.

-In a second study also awaiting peer-review, Finish researchers looked at the correlation between a person’s microbiome and their life span.
+In a second study also awaiting peer review, Finish researchers looked at the correlation between a person’s microbiome and their life span.
 Donated stool samples from thousands of Finish individuals from 1972 through to 2002 were examined 15 years post-sequencing for their microbial content.

 It’s unclear in both studies whether the associations are caused by bacteria having a direct effect on disease and mortality or if the microbial communities are reacting in some way to the genetic or environmental changes that are causing the unfavorable states of health.
+WaL

 Happy